-The website explains that you’ll start the process by popping off InstaChill’s back panel and adding 10 quarts of cold water—the colder the water, the cooler air generated by the device.
+You’ll start the process by popping off InstaChill’s back panel and adding 10 quarts of cold water—the colder the water, the cooler air generated by the device.
 Then, turn it on.

 The now-cooler air is sent back into your room, whether in one direction or multiple directions by pressing the oscillation button that allows it to pivot from side-to-side.

 Overall, the manufacturer says this process and feature set can reduce the air temperature in any room between 5 percent and 15 percent, and only uses the same amount of energy as a 100-watt lightbulb.
-In fact, they tell us it would only cost $7.90 to operate 24 hours a day for an entire month, without requiring freon.

 How Effective Is InstaChill’s Evaporative Cooling?